With Ubuntu 19.10 released attention turns to the next major update: Ubuntu 20.04 LTS which is due to be released on April 23, 2020.

 - New wallpaper

 - Smaller .iso image

 - Feral Game mode available in the archive

 This list will grow as development on the Focal Fossa continues.

 Download Ubuntu 20.04

-Ahead of the stable release in April 2020, you can download Ubuntu 20.04 daily builds directly from the Ubuntu CD image server.
+You can download Ubuntu 20.04 daily builds directly from the Ubuntu CD image server at the link below:

-The ‘current’ daily live builds (do avoid pending) are created by a build system on a daily basis.
-Although they have passed a series of qualitative checks, they shouldn’t be considered stable.
+Choose the ‘current’ daily live builds (i.e. avoid pending ones).
+Just keep in mind that these images are created by a build system on a daily basis.
+While they have passed a series of qualitative checks, they shouldn’t be considered stable.

 The final stable release of Ubuntu 20.04 LTS goes live on April 23, 2020.
 A beta release will be available for testing on April 2, 2020.